bastoonch/lovelace-ecoledirecte/README.md

-# Lovelace cards for the Pronote integration
+# Lovelace cards for the EcoleDirecte integration

-A few cards to help display informations from the [Pronote integration for Home Assistant](https://github.com/delphiki/hass-pronote)
+A few cards to help display informations from the [EcoleDirecte integration for Home Assistant](https://github.com/delphiki/hass-pronote)

 ## Installation